-While turkey is a well-known bird (due to Thanksgiving dinner), few folks raise them and even fewer understand the difference between broad-breasted and heritage breeds.
-There is a difference!
+While the turkey is a well-known bird (due to Thanksgiving dinner), few folks raise them and even fewer understand the difference between broad-breasted and heritage breeds.
+Let me explain the difference!

 The broads are a human-dependent species.
 Toms are unable to mate on their own.
 Hens will prove themselves poor (and useless) mothers.
 An incubator is necessary to propagate these birds!
 Broad-breasted turkeys were created for meat production and (frankly put) have had brains and natural instincts bred out of them!

 The heritage turkey is rare; some breeds are even on the endangered list.
 Fortunately, farming folks are re-discovering the benefits of raising these birds!
 With natural instincts intact, they are well-suited to a low-maintenance poultry yard.

 If interested to learn about specific breeds, you can read about them at the livestock conservancy website.
 An then, let’s talk about why folks are returning to this beautiful backyard bird!

 While many of our modern meat birds are unable to reproduce without human intervention, the heritage turkey stands out like a shining light.
 Similar to their wild relatives, toms will mate as a bird should, without help!
 Not only does he do his job well, but he’s a gentle and discreet.
 Though you’ll see plenty of strutting and puffing, it’s rare to catch him in the act.

 Hens faithfully go broody every spring and reproduce well, taking up to 21 eggs per clutch.
 Not only will they set in early spring, but will patiently wait the full 28 days, then proceed to care for their young.
 If predators appear, hens will defend their brood with a rush of outspread wings, accompanied by a warning hiss.